appsquickly/typhoon/README.md

 ####So XML is the winner.
 It provides the features that I stated above.
 And also:

 * There's already a defacto or recognized standard with the Spring-style approach in Java, .NET and ActionScript.
+These are communities we can tap, as we get into DI with Objective-C.
 * Evyeryone knows XML.
 * As for learning the markup: You don't need to, because there's code-completion and hints.
 As it stands now, I have schema-based completion, which is pretty cool.
 And I'm working with the Jetbrains team to provide more code